 Bronco Biking Class

-Bronco Biking Class is a free bike-commuting class held at the Cycle Learning Center at 1:00 PM on Tuesdays throughout the Boise State Spring and Fall Semesters (link to calendar).
-The goal of the class is to teach the rules of the road and best practices for cyclists, to improve safety for all stakeholders, and can be used for a citation reduction (link to the ticket diversion program).
+Bronco Biking Class is a free bike-commuting class held at the Cycle Learning Center on a rotating weekly schedule, See the Bronco Biking Class schedule.
+The goal of the class is to teach the rules of the road and best practices for cyclists, to improve safety for all stakeholders, and can be used for a citation reduction.
+See the ticket diversion program website.

 *If there is no outdoor session, the indoor class session time will be adjusted to cover additional material.

 - Basic mechanical workings of a bicycle and a quick safety check.

 - Lane and Intersection positioning.